Reduction theory for singular symplectic manifolds and singular forms on moduli spaces: A -symplectic slice theorem

 The $G$-action preserves the $b^m$-symplectic structure on $(M, Z)$: $g \cdot \omega = \omega$ for any $g \in G$.
 We need to show that $f(g \cdot (\alpha, \beta) = g \cdot f(\alpha, \beta)) = g \cdot \omega = \omega$.
 The $G$-action splits into a direct product of $S^1$- and $H$-action where the $S^1$-action preserves cosymplectic structure on $Z$.

-In other words the following diagram commutes: {} This ends the proof of the lemma. \end{proof}

-\begin{theorem}[Braddell, Kiesenhofer, Miranda] Let $Z$ be a cosymplectic manifold and suppose $Z$ has a transverse $S^1$-action preserving the cosymplectic structure.
+In other words the following diagram commutes: {} This ends the proof of the lemma. \end{proof} As the critical set of a $b^m$-symplectic manifold is cosymplectic, we can use the following result from \cite{BKM}: \begin{theorem}[Braddell, Kiesenhofer, Miranda] Let $Z$ be a cosymplectic manifold and suppose $Z$ has a transverse $S^1$-action preserving the cosymplectic structure.
 Then $Z$ has a finite cover $\Tilde{Z} := S^1 \times \mathcal L$, $\mathcal L$ a leaf of the foliation, equipped with an $S^1$ action given by translation in the first coordinate for which the projection $p : S^1 \times \mathcal L \to Z$ is equivariant.
 To get a cosymplectic structure on the cover, one lifts the associated defining one- and two-forms.The cosymplectic structure on $Z$ is given by the quotient of a cosymplectic structure on $\Tilde{Z} = S^1 \times \mathcal L$ by the action of a finite cyclic group $\mathbb Z_k$. \end{theorem}

-Now we are ready to prove the $b^m$-symplectic version of the slice theorem. \begin{theorem}[A $b^m$-slice theorem] Let $G$ be a compact group acting on a $b^m$-symplectic manifold $(M, Z, \omega)$ by $b^m$-symplectomorphisms such that the highest modular weight is non-vanishing.
+Now we are ready to prove the $b^m$-symplectic version of the slice theorem.
+This describes a neighbourhood of the orbit in terms of the twisted cotangent models described in Section \ref{sec:bmCotL}. \begin{theorem}[A $b^m$-slice theorem] Let $G$ be a compact group acting on a $b^m$-symplectic manifold $(M, Z, \omega)$ by $b^m$-symplectomorphisms such that the highest modular weight is non-vanishing.
 Let $\mathcal{O}_z$ be an orbit of the group contained in the critical set of $M$.
 Then there is a neighbourhood of the zero section of an associated bundle $^{b^m}T^* G \times_{H_z \times \mathbb{Z_d}} V_z$ equipped with the $b^m$-symplectic model

-where $t$ is a defining function for $Z$, $\pi$ is the projection $\pi: T^* S^1 \times T^* H \times_{H_z} V_z \to T^* H \times_{H_z} V_z$ and $\omega_H$ is the symplectic form on $T^* H \times_{H_z} V_z$ given by the symplectic slice theorem.
+where $t$ is a defining function for $Z$, $\pi$ is the projection $\pi: T^* S^1 \times T^* H \times_{H_z} V_z \to T^* H \times_{H_z} V_z$ and $\omega_{MGS}$ is the symplectic form on $T^* H \times_{H_z} V_z$ given by the symplectic slice theorem.

 The moment map for such action is given by